sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 > WebSocket: `websocket`, TCP: `net`, UDP: `dgram` and IP: `ip`
 > modules.
 >
-> Focus on the objects you use when implementing *clients* and
+> Focus on the Objects you use when implementing *clients* and
 > *servers* using `http` module.

 ### Implementing HTTP Services in Node.js